hashicorp/terraform-provider-aws/website/docs/r/codepipeline.markdown

 * `name` - (Required) The name of the stage.
 * `action` - (Required) The action(s) to include in the stage.
 Defined as an `action` block below

-A `action` block supports the following arguments:
+An `action` block supports the following arguments:

 * `category` - (Required) A category defines what kind of action can be taken in the stage, and constrains the provider type for the action.
 Possible values are `Approval`, `Build`, `Deploy`, `Invoke`, `Source` and `Test`.
 * `owner` - (Required) The creator of the action being called.
 Possible values are `AWS`, `Custom` and `ThirdParty`.